el-axolotl/HackTheBox_Writeups/write_ups/permx/README.md

 - With enough probing, you may discover the OS and a few interesting ports.

-    - If you are unfamiliar with the ports discovered, checkout the following resource for explanations on the various ports discovered and what they could be used for: https://www.speedguide.net/ports.php?
+    - If you are unfamiliar with the ports discovered, checkout the following resource for identifying common ports and services: https://www.speedguide.net/ports.php?

     - Another resource to use when gathering intelligence, is to check CVE lists for ports and services identified on your victim machine, to learn about any documented volnurabilities: https://cve.mitre.org/cve/search_cve_list.html